 - Finish up with a light layer of our All-Around Balm to further aid your skin’s recovery.

 If your barrier is so badly damaged, that everything stings, water-based products can sometimes cause more stinging.
-In this case, we recommend you use just the Mask and the Balm after cleansing, once the stinging subsides, introduce the Toner between steps 1 and 2, to further hydrate and help skin to calm down.
-If you want a slightly thicker product, use our Calming Treatment Serum instead of the Toner.
+In this case, we recommend you use just the Mask and the Balm after cleansing, once the stinging subsides, introduce the Essence between steps 1 and 2, to further hydrate and help skin to calm down.
+If you want a slightly thicker product, use our Calming Serum instead of the Toner.

 If you need help with choosing products or skincare in general, drop us a line at firstname.lastname@example.org.
 We are happy to help!